nikhi3632/clos-ai/README.md

 # Closai × North & Main

-A mock retailer storefront, Shopbop-style as the brief asks, under a fictional name, with one Closai-powered module on the product page.
+A mock retailer storefront under a fictional name, with one Closai-powered module on the product page.

 Live: https://clos-ai-theta.vercel.app